racmeh/AngularJS-Game/README.md

 # angular-js
-A logical game made with angular js
+A logical puzzle game made with angular js